 No one knows for sure to what degree diet affects acne.
 However, we do have some initial evidence that points towards the possibility that certain foods might be better for acne than others.
 The foods that are likely best for acne include:

-- Whole Vegetables and Fruits - colorful vegetables and fruits are high in antioxidants and this could help reduce the inflammation of acne.
+- Whole Vegetables and Fruits - Colorful vegetables and fruits are high in antioxidants and this may help reduce the inflammation of acne.

-- Wild-caught Fish - wild-caught (not farmed) fish is high in omega-3 fats that could also help reduce the inflammation of acne as well as help heal the skin.
+Wild-caught Fish - Wild-caught (not farmed) fish is high in omega-3 fats that may also help reduce the inflammation of acne as well as help heal the skin.

 And if there were one food that we could say is the best, it would be...drumroll please...

 - Oysters - Oysters have far more zinc than any other food (zinc deficiency has been shown to be correlated with acne) and are also high in omega-3 fats.

 The dermatological community still does not know whether diet impacts acne, and if so, to what extent.
 However, some initial studies have shown that certain foods might possibly be better for acne than others.
 These foods include:

 Low Glycemic Foods